 A single flea on your pet can cause a major problem in your household; we stock a wide variety of flea prevention products to protect both your family and your pet.
 Internal parasites also cause health issues to the gastro-intestinal system of your pet and zoonotic infections to your family.
 Children are especially vulnerable to zoonotic parasites.
 Zoonosis refers to a parasite or disease that can be passed from an animal to a human.
 We strongly encourage regular deworming to ensure a healthy relationship for your family and pet.

-Our clinic is equipped with the latest Idexx in house laboratory, enabling us to collect and test blood samples on site with results in as little as a few minutes.
+Our clinic is equipped with the latest Abaxis in house laboratory, enabling us to collect and test blood samples on site with results in as little as a few minutes.
 This allows us to treat our patients quickly in case of an emergency and/or severe medical distress, when time is of the essence.
 We can also provide in house testing for internal parasites, infectious diseases like Canine Parvovirus, Feline Leukemia and Feline Aids.
-When more extensive testing is needed, we rely heavily on The Idexx Reference Laboratory located in Delta, BC, and True North Laboratory in Langley, BC.
+When more extensive testing is needed, we rely heavily on the True North Veterinary Diagnostics Laboratory located in Langley, BC and Idexx Laboratory in Delta, BC.

 Nutrition plays an important role in the overall health of your pet.
-Our nutritional consultant, Kirsten can advise you on the best choice to ensure a long, healthy lifestyle.
+Our nutritional consultants, Kirsten and Jennine can advise you on the best choice to ensure a long, healthy lifestyle.
 We stock a wide array of veterinary diets to promote growth, maintenance and disease management for our patients.
-Obesity in animals can cause numerous other health issues like diabetes, mobility problems, etc. If you have an overweight pet, speak to Kirsten about weight loss options.
+Obesity in animals can cause numerous other health issues like diabetes, mobility problems, etc. If you have an overweight pet, speak to either of them about weight loss options.